metanitesh/Js.metaList/README.md

 ####Unit tests/ Jasmine

-MetaList follows TDD approach and uses jasmine to write unit tests.
+>MetaList follows TDD approach and uses jasmine to write unit tests.

-Javascript testing is somewhat deferent than server-side testing and writing unit test cases related to controller brings not only trivial value but more hassle instead metaList uses funcUnit to test controller.
+>Javascript testing is somewhat different than server-side testing and writing unit test cases related to controller brings not only trivial value but more hassle instead metaList uses funcUnit to test controller.

 - [run unit tests](https://www.niteshsharma.com/jsMetaList/functional/specrunner.html)

 ####Functional tests/ Funcunit

-MetaList uses funcUnit to write functional test case.
+>MetaList uses funcUnit to write functional test case.
 FuncUnit allows you to write functional test cases in jasmine with jquery like syntax and run it on iframe.

 - [run functional tests](https://www.niteshsharma.com/jsMetaList/functional/specrunner.html)

 ####Build/ Grunt

-MetaList utilize grunt as a build tool and uses it to runs unit tests and lint Js files.
+>MetaList utilize grunt as a build tool and uses it to runs unit tests and lint Js files.

 ####CI/ Travis

-CI system can run application's buildFile on multiple environment with every commit and notify back by email if something goes wrong.
+>CI system can run application's buildFile on multiple environment with every commit and notify back by email if something goes wrong.
 Although setting up local CI like jenkins could be a potential  hassle travis makes it a breeze for open source github project like metsList.

 ####SMACSS

-MetaList follows smacss guidelines to architect css in modular fashion and organizes base, layout and module classes separately.
+>MetaList follows smacss guidelines to architect css in modular fashion and organizes base, layout and module classes separately.
 Every css module in metalist can be effectively re-used and adopt different layouts.

 ####CSS-RWD
-Metalist responds with user friendly version of application on smaller resolution.
+>Metalist responds with user friendly version of application on smaller resolution.

 ####DB/ LocalStorage
-MetaList stores data locally in your browser.
+>MetaList stores data locally in your browser.

 ####jQuery/ Uunderscore
-Metalist uses jquery for Dom and Underscore for utility belt.
+>Metalist uses jquery for Dom and Underscore for utility belt.